`Seeing' the quantum ripples of spacetime

-This is process is more interesting.
+\textit{Stimulated emission of photons due to absorption of gravitons with higher frequency:} This is process is more interesting.
 Consider that the frequency of the graviton is higher than the detector as well as the photon field being considered.
 If the resonance condition $\omega=\omega_0+\Omega_P$ is satisfied in that case the detector jumps to the higher excited state by absorbing a graviton while simultaneously emitting a photon.
 This indeed is a very interesting physical scenario as the graviton gets converted to a low frequency photon resulting in a visible signature of quantum gravity.
 One can again calculate the transition probability for this scenario, which comes out to be

 As before it is evident that increasing the number of photons in the initial state of the system one can substantially increase the transition probability for the model detector system.